 Due to the current situation, protecting all university staff and students is our top priority.
-In accordance with to the Corona Ordinance, study courses will take place online with a few exceptions.
+In accordance to the Corona Ordinance, we are able to offer some courses in presence on campus at this point, some other courses still take place online.
 Information on whether your course will take place online or in presence will be provided by your respective faculty.
 As soon as universities are permitted to offer in-person teaching on a larger scale, students will be contacted by their faculties directly.

 Access to University Buildings

 Accessing university buildings is only permitted for persons not exhibiting any symptoms of COVID-19 infection.
-Please read posted notices on buildings before entering for a full list of restrictions.
+Please read posted notices on buildings for a full list of restrictions before entering.